Google Sandbox After 30 Days — New Domain Search Recovery Patterns (GSC · Naver · Cloudflare Data)

 Finding 1 — Google sandbox only throttles rankings

-= Google found, crawled, and indexed the site fine.
-What's throttled is position on the SERP.
-On the same keywords, older domains keep winning.
+In other words, Google was finding, crawling, and indexing the site normally.
+What's throttled is purely position on the SERP, and on the same keywords the older domains kept winning out.

 Finding 2 — What the 5/14 spike was

-A sudden bump to 450 impressions on 5/14 looks like Google running a probationary test — exposing a fresh domain to gauge user response (CTR, dwell time).
+The sudden jump to 450 impressions on 5/14 looks to me like Google running a kind of test exposure on the new domain — checking whether the site is real and how users respond to it (CTR, dwell time).

 Finding 3 — Naver has no equivalent of sandbox